AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

     b.  **ZTP File Type**: Select **iso**.

         .. note::
            The ISO file is the equivalent of the Zero-Touch Provisioning (ZTP) token.
 ZTP allows network engineers to remotely deploy and provision network devices at remote locations.
+           For KVM deployments, **cloud-init** is also supported.

     c.  **Gateway Name**: Enter a name for the new Edge Gateway.